JudgmentLabs/judgment-cli/README.md

 On Linux:
 Instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

-**Third, make sure you have access to a [Supabase account and organization](https://supabase.com/dashboard/sign-in?returnTo=%2Fprojects).
+**Fourth, make sure you have access to a [Supabase account and organization](https://supabase.com/dashboard/sign-in?returnTo=%2Fprojects).
 This command will automatically create and configure a new Supabase project in this organization.**

 #### --- Deploying ---